Allen Dulles: Early life and family

 Dulles graduated from Princeton University, where he participated in the American Whig–Cliosophic Society.
 He taught school in India before entering the diplomatic service in 1916.
 In 1920, he married Martha "Clover" Todd (March 5, 1894 – April 15, 1974).
-They had three children: daughters Clover and Joan, and son Allen Macy Dulles II (1930–2020), who was wounded and permanently disabled in the Korean War and spent the rest of his life in and out of medical care.
+They had three children: daughters Clover and Joan and son Allen Macy Dulles II (1930–2020), who was wounded and permanently disabled in the Korean War and spent the rest of his life in and out of medical care.
 According to his sister, Eleanor, Dulles had "at least a hundred" extramarital affairs, including some during his tenure with the CIA.

 Early career

-Initially assigned to Vienna, he was transferred to Bern, Switzerland, along with the rest of the embassy personnel shortly before the U.S. entered the First World War.
-Later in life Dulles said he had been telephoned by Vladimir Lenin, seeking a meeting with the American embassy on April 8, 1917, the day before Lenin left Switzerland to travel to Saint Petersburg aboard a German train.
-After recovering from the Spanish flu he was assigned to the American delegation at the Paris Peace Conference, along with his elder brother Foster.
+Initially assigned to Vienna, Dulles was transferred to Bern, Switzerland, along with the rest of the embassy personnel shortly before the U.S. entered the First World War.
+Later in life, Dulles said he had been telephoned by Vladimir Lenin, seeking a meeting with the American embassy on April 8, 1917, the day before Lenin left Switzerland to travel to Saint Petersburg aboard a German train.
+After recovering from the Spanish flu, he was assigned to the American delegation at the Paris Peace Conference, along with his elder brother Foster.

-In 1921, while at the US Embassy in Istanbul, he helped expose The Protocols of the Elders of Zion as a forgery.
-Dulles unsuccessfully attempted to persuade the US State Department to publicly denounce the forgery.
+In 1921, while at the US Embassy in Istanbul, Dulles helped expose The Protocols of the Elders of Zion as a forgery.
+He unsuccessfully attempted to persuade the US State Department to publicly denounce the forgery.
 From 1922 to 1926, Dulles served as chief of the Near East division of the Department of State.
 He then earned a law degree from George Washington University Law School and took a job at Sullivan & Cromwell, the New York firm where his brother, John Foster Dulles, was a partner.
 He became a director of the Council on Foreign Relations in 1927, the first new director since the Council's founding in 1921.
 He was the Council's secretary from 1933 to 1944 and its president from 1946 to 1950.